veeso/tui-realm/crates/tui-realm-stdlib/README.md

 - `with_options`: set checkbox options
 - `with_title`: set checkbox title
 - `with_value`: set selected by-default items by their index
+- `rewind`: if true, when moving beyond limits of component, the choice will be rewinded, instead of remaining the same

 ---